heitor57/poi-rss/README.md

 	cd algorithms/
 	python datasetgen.py

-Python requirements are specified in Pipfile.
+Python requirements are specified in the Pipfile.

 # Citation